-For example, if a covered individual schedules an in-network office visit to discuss recurring abdominal pain, and during the office visit the individual has a blood pressure screening, the office visit will be covered subject to the Plan's cost sharing requirements, e.g., the deductible, if not already satisfied, and coinsurance, or copayment, because the blood pressure screening was provided as part of an office visit, for which the primary purpose was not to deliver recommended preventive items or services.
+For example, if a covered individual schedules an office visit to discuss recurring abdominal pain, and during the office visit the individual has a blood pressure screening, the office visit will be covered subject to the Plan's cost sharing requirements, e.g., copayment, because the blood pressure screening was provided as part of an office visit, for which the primary purpose was not to deliver recommended preventive items or services.

 Please Note: Services performed as the result of medical symptoms or due to a known or suspected medical condition are not covered under this benefit.
-Such services would be considered under the related medical benefit where appropriate, subject to the applicable deductible, copayment and coinsurance for the service provided.
+Such services would be considered under the related medical benefit where appropriate, subject to the applicable copayment for the service provided.

-Well child annual physical exams recommended in the Bright Futures Recommendations (for children from birth through age 21) are treated as preventive services, and paid at 100% when received from an in-network provider.
+Well child annual physical exams recommended in the Bright Futures Recommendations (for children from birth through age 21) are treated as preventive services, and paid at 100%.